Quality Assessment of DIBR-synthesized views: An Overview: Experimental results and discussions

 The DIBR-synthesized videos contain some temporal distortions, such as flickering, in addition to the spatial distortions in images.
 In this experiment, 12 state-of-the-art DIBR image metrics in addition to 5 DIBR video metrics are tested.
 To compare the performance of DIBR metrics and traditional 2D metrics, 5 widely used 2D video metrics and 2 2D image metrics are tested.
 The quality scores of image metrics are obtained by averaging the quality of all the frames.
 The three metrics which performance the best among the BIQA methods are marked in bold.

-The obtained PLCC, RMSE and SROCC values on IVC video and SIAT video datasets are given in table~\ref{tab:VIDEO_plcc}.
+The obtained PLCC, RMSE and SROCC values on IVC video and SIAT video datasets are given in Table~\ref{tab:VIDEO_plcc}.
 Only the results of Krasula's model on IVC video dataset are shown in Fig.~\ref{Fig: IVC_Video_lucas} since the SIAT video dataset does not provide the uncertainty of subject ratings.

-The IVC video dataset focuses on the DIBR view synthesis distortions while the SIAT dataset focuses on the compression effect on the synthesized views.
-We can easily observe that the best three metrics on IVC and SIAT datasets are the DIBR metrics and 2D metrics respectively except VQA-SIAT metric.
-The VQA-SIAT metric mainly focuses on the compression effect which may lead obvious flicker in the DIBR-synthesized views.
+The IVC video dataset focuses on the DIBR view synthesis distortions while the SIAT dataset focuses on the compression effect{s} on the synthesized views. {We can easily observe that the best three metrics on IVC dataset are all DIBR metrics while the best three metrics on SIAT dataset are VQA-SIAT and two 2D metrics.} The VQA-SIAT metric mainly focuses on the compression effect which may lead obvious flicker in the DIBR-synthesized views.
 The spatial view synthesis distortions considered in this metric are very limited.
 That may explain why it significantly outperforms the other metrics on SIAT dataset while it can not obtain a very good performance on the IVC dataset.
-When we focus on the IVC video dataset, none of FR metrics achieve high correlation with the subjective results.
-Moreover, there is no significant difference between the performance of DIBR FR and 2D FR metrics.
-However, the DIBR NR metrics perform the best compared to other metrics.
-The main reason is the same as that on IVC image dataset: the global shift effect.
+When we focus on the IVC video dataset, none of FR metrics achieve{s a} high correlation with the subjective results.
+Moreover, there is no significant difference between the performance{s} of DIBR FR and 2D FR metrics.
+However, the DIBR NR metrics perform the best compared to other metrics{, also due to} the global shift effect.